varnish/Varnish-Book/varnish_book.rst

    .. note::

-     We recommend you to disable Security-Enhanced Linux (SELinux).
+     Varnish 4.0 does not start when enforcing Security-Enhanced Linux (SELinux).
+     A quick workaround, although a bad practice, is to disable SELinux.
      If you prefer otherwise, then set the boolean ``varnishd_connect_any`` variable to 1.
      You can do that by executing the command ``sudo setsebool varnishd_connect_any 1``.
      Also, be aware that SELinux defines the ports 6081 and 6082 for ``varnishd``.